Skip to main content

 The simple puzzle analogy

-Imagine hiveNet as a complex jigsaw puzzle.
-When someone uploads a file to hiveNet, it's like breaking this puzzle into tiny pieces.
+Imagine Hivenet as a complex jigsaw puzzle.
+When someone uploads a file to the distributed cloud, it's like breaking this puzzle into tiny pieces.

 Each piece is then wrapped in a unique, secure envelope (encryption) and scrambled (compression), making it impossible to guess what part of the picture it is.
 These secured, scrambled pieces are then distributed to various people's toy boxes (computers).
 Everyone holds just one small, encrypted, and mixed-up piece, so they can't see or understand the part of the picture on their piece, much less the entire image.